Zomievey/midterm/readME.md

 document.body.appenChild(div);
 });

-## Answer: waiting for page to load, fires
+## Answer: when the page loads, it creates a div with the class name "container" and appends it to the body

 14. Briefly describe what this code block does.